isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The following example demonstrates this concept.
 It indicates a single IPv6 subnet and all clients will get an address from it.
 However, only known clients (those that have reservations) will get their default DNS server configured.
+Empty reservations i.e. reservations that only have the identification criterion, can be specifically useful in this regard of making the clients known.

 ::